 Original Compositions and Arrangements

 The Gus Leighton Quartet is a new group on the Tasmanian jazz scene which plays a combination of original compositions and arrangements of jazz standards.
-Gus Leighton fronts the band on Tenor Saxophone and is joined by Mathew Olivier on Piano, Hadyn Murtagh on Double Bass and Lawrence Churches on Drums.
+Gus Leighton fronts the band on Tenor Saxophone and is joined by Mathew Olivier on Piano, Sasha Gavlek on Double Bass and Lawrence Churches on Drums.